Aims and Scope

 Digital preservation is an essential function of publishers.
-In the short-term, we use off-site digital server backups combined with a publicly available archive of the journal on Github.
-To facilitate long-term digital preservation, we encourage all authors to archive their final published PDFs in their institutional and disciplinary repositories, actively engage with Australian legal deposit requirements, and through digital archiving agencies.
+In the short-term, we use off-site digital server backups combined with a publicly available archive of the journal on Github and a static mirror.
+We achieve long-term digital preservation by encouraging all authors to archive their final published PDFs in their institutional and disciplinary repositories, engaging with Australian legal deposit requirements, and through digital archiving agencies.
 We currently participate in the PKP Preservation Network, which is a member of the Keepers Registry, and Portico, which is a Keepers Registry member and a TRAC-certified digital preservation archive.
 Issues archived with the National Library of Australia and State Library Victoria can be accessed through Trove.
 Digital preservation information for each article can be viewed in Crossmark metadata and our archival status can be verified via the Keepers Registry.